What Advice-Only™ Means as a Structural Fiduciary Model

 - Is the engagement economically complete even if implementation never occurs?

-If the answer is “yes” to the first question—or “no” to the second—then the engagement may be advice-based, but it is not structurally Advice-Only™.
+If the answer is “yes” to the first question—or “no” to the second and third—then the engagement may be advice-based, but it is not structurally Advice-Only™.

 Why the Definition Matters

 When “advice-only” is treated as a generic pricing label, it can be diluted.
-When it is treated as a structure, it becomes testable.
-Clients deserve to know whether advice is shaped by:
+When treated as a structure, it becomes testable through the Capability Lens: evaluating what a system is naturally good at producing based on its design.

 Advice-Only™ exists to remove avoidable doubt—by designing objectivity into the engagement itself.